Categorized in:

 Good afternoon!

-I know we’re all terribly busy with not only our typical summer workloads but also readying our campuses for what I can honestly say is the most unusual fall semester I have ever seen.
+I know we’re all incredibly busy, not only with our typical summer workloads but also with preparing our campuses for what is undoubtedly the most unusual fall semester I have ever seen.

-With “location” policies (hopefully) in place, the beginning of our Covid-enhanced Fall semesters should be busy with making sure we have deployed our data collection and required notifications activities well and correctly.
-If you’re still looking for information or need any assistance in these areas, please don’t hesitate to reach out.
-As a reminder, failure to comply with these regulations puts the your University in danger of losing access to Title IV (federal financial) aid.
+With “location” policies (hopefully) in place, the start of our COVID-enhanced fall semester will be busy as we ensure that our data collection and required notification activities are correctly deployed.
+If you’re still looking for information or need assistance in these areas, please don’t hesitate to reach out.
+As a reminder, failure to comply with these regulations puts your university at risk of losing access to Title IV (federal financial aid).

-This Fall puts those of us that work in state authorization in a very curious position.
-I know each of our universities is defining and redefining the various modalities, but at the end of the day there are really only a few that are recognized by the Department of Ed and our accreditor - distance, hybrid, and correspondence.
-With the potential for the revised definition from the Department of Education coming at any time, now might be a good time to review each of these and how this combination could impact reporting to IPEDS and NC-SARA next year.
-Additionally, given the inevitably large amount of distance education happening this year, this would be a good time to review and revise any web statements or websites you have regarding the university’s participation in NC-SARA and how students may submit complaints (of any type).
-Make sure that this information is easily found and maybe check with those who send out the various required annual notifications to students - reminding students that you’ve got their back and can ensure to them that you’re authorized to offer their courses and programs where they’re located is a small gesture many may not read, but it’s a kind one that others will surely notice.
+This fall puts those of us working in state authorization in a unique position.
+While I know each of our universities is defining and redefining the various modalities, at the end of the day, there are really only a few recognized by the Department of Education and our accreditor: distance and correspondence.
+With the possibility of the Department of Education issuing a revised definition at any time, now might be a good opportunity to review each of these modalities and how they could impact next year’s reporting to IPEDS and NC-SARA.
+Additionally, given the significant amount of distance education this year, it’s a good time to review and update any web statements or websites regarding your university’s participation in SARA and how students can submit complaints.
+Make sure this information is easy to find, and consider reminding those who send out required annual notifications to students.
+Letting students know you’ve got their back and that you’re authorized to offer their courses and programs where they’re located may be a small gesture, but it’s one that some will appreciate.

-regarding the news that came out last week from the Department of Homeland Security/ICE about students on the F-1 and M-1 visas and their ability to be in the US if only taking online courses this fall.
-While dozens of amici have been filed since the initial lawsuit brought forward by Harvard and MIT, this is al one way from over I fear.
-For this of us in State Authorization, it’s important to have ready that policy on student location and the ability to assist legal (should they need it) in looking in to authorization to offer some of our programs and courses online in other countries.
-Again, likely won’t fall to us, but authorization in many foreign countries works very similar to how state authorization worked in the US prior to NC-SARA, so we have a particular set of skills and knowledge that may be invaluable.
-Additionally, keep in mind there are some programs that cannot be offered in some countries due to federal embargo (you will mainly see this in STEM programs - Texas Tech actually has a good overview of this).
-Again, more than likely this will not be any of your/our concern, but it’s out there and tangentially related so I wanted to make sure to mention it.
+While most of us focus on state authorization, I’m sure many of you, like me, have been pulled into discussions and planning related to the recent news from the Department of Homeland Security/ICE regarding students here on F-1 and M-1 visas and their ability to remain in the U.S. if they’re only taking online courses this fall.
+Although several amicus briefs have been filed since Harvard and MIT initiated the lawsuit, I fear this is far from over.
+For those of us in state authorization, it’s important to have your policy on student location ready and to be prepared to assist legal teams, should they need help, in looking into authorization for offering programs and courses online in other countries.
+While this may not fall directly under our responsibility, authorization in many foreign countries is similar to how state authorization worked in the U.S. prior to NC-SARA, so our skills and knowledge could prove invaluable.
+Additionally, keep in mind that some programs cannot be offered in certain countries due to federal embargoes, particularly in STEM fields.
+Boulder has a good overview of this.
+Again, this may not be your primary concern, but it’s worth mentioning as it’s tangentially related.

-In lighter news - I’ll be sending information out to state authorization folks across CO & the Rocky Mountain Region about joining us on August 5th (virtually) for the COLTT conference where we have a space for sessions elating to state authorization and how we can be of beaer assistance to each other with sharing information among the various colleges and universities.
-I’m excited because this year we’ll be joined by Lori Williams, President of NC- SARA for a conversation on what they have been doing and some of the new avenues they’re looking to.
-We’ll also have a networking opportunity with other state authorization folks from across the region.
-Attendance to the RM-SAS portion of the COLTT conference will be free; should you wish to attend the entire COLTT conference, there will be a small fee to access all of the other sessions and opportunities available.
-Again, more information on that will be coming out shortly.
+On a lighter note, I’ll be sending out information to state authorization colleagues across Colorado and the Rocky Mountain Region about joining us (virtually) on August 5th for the COLTT conference, where we’ll have sessions related to state authorization and how we can better assist one another by sharing information among the various colleges and universities.
+I’m excited that Lori Williams, President of NC-SARA, will be joining us for a conversation about what they’ve been working on and some of the new directions they’re exploring.
+We’ll also have a networking opportunity with other state authorization professionals from across the region.
+Attendance for the RM-SAS portion of the COLTT conference will be free, and if you want to attend the entire conference, there will be a small fee for access to all sessions and opportunities.
+More information on this will be coming out shortly.

-I hope you are all doing well and your summer has been an enjoyable one so far!
-As always, if I can be of any assistance or you have any questions, please do not hesitate to reach out!
+I hope you’re all doing well and that you’ve had an enjoyable summer so far!
+As always, if I can be of any assistance or if you have any questions, please don’t hesitate to reach out.

 Sincerely,